ansys/pyensight/doc/source/calc_functions.rst

-Extracts the real portion of a complex scalar or vector into a real scalar or vector.
+Extracts the real portion of a complex scalar or vector into a real scalar or vector:

 :math:`\text{N = Vr}`